 2.)
 When I was about 10 years old, I was editor-in-cheif, art director, and sole columnist of a newsletter called "The Groove,” which composed of tabloid-style articles about middle school drama.
-I included an "Ask Karly" column as well as a "Classified" section to give my publication a dash of "authenticity" Did I mention that I did this for fun?
+I included an "Ask Karly" column as well as "Classified" ads to give my publication an aire of authenticity.
+Did I mention that I did this for fun?

 2.5) I was not in the "popular" group in school.
 That may come as a shock to you, having just seen that newsletter I made.

 3.)
 Between the ages of 10-18, I dedicated myself to being the most enthusiastic band nerd I could possibly be.
 This desire must have screwed with my 6th grade fashion sense because a staple of my wardrobe was an oversized blue sweater with a giant saxophone embroidered across the front.
 I wore it on school picture day, probably so I could horrify myself 20+ years later and willingly embarrass myself in front of you.

-Come high school, I had long banished the blue sax sweater (arguably a good move for my social life).
+Come high school, I had long banished the blue sax sweater (arguably a good move for my social life) but I was still spent every ounce of my free time in the practice room!
 Eventually, my classmates voted me as the "Most Musical" girl of my graduating class.
 But sometimes I wondered if any of them had remembered that sweater.....cuz I prayed that they didn't!

 In college I joined the marching and basketball bands at The University of Toledo as well as a co-ed music fraternity, Kappa Kappa Psi.